datastax/python-driver/README.md

 cassandraengine
 ===============

-Django ORM / Mongoengine style ORM for Cassandra
+Python Cassandra ORM in the style of django / mongoengine

 In it's current state you can define column families, create and delete column families based on your model definiteions, save models and retrieve models by their primary keys.

 That's about it.
-Also, there are only 2 tests and the CQL stuff is very simplistic at this point.
+Also, the CQL stuff is pretty simple at this point.

 ##TODO
+* Complex queries (class Q(object))
+* Match column names to mongoengine field names?
+* mongoengine fields?
+URLField, EmbeddedDocument, ListField, DictField
+* column ttl?
+* ForeignKey/DBRef fields?
 * dynamic column support
-* return None when row isn't found in find()
 * tests
 * query functionality
 * nice column and model class __repr__